Vanille-N/website/www/treebor/src/protectors.md

 To enforce this we add a notion of _protectors_: on function entry each reference argument gets added a protector.
 This protector is removed on function exit.
-As long as a protector is in place, the reference must adhere to additional rules.
+As long as a protector is in place, the reference must adhere to additional rules, namely it must satisfy the requirements of `noalias` and it must be valid until the end of the function.

 ## Required additions

 ### References should be dereferenceable for the entire function

-References (both mutable and shared) must be at least readable for the entire execution of the function, which is required by the `dereferenceable` attribute.
+References (both mutable and shared) must be at least readable for the entire execution of the function.
 In Tree Borrows terms this means that it must be UB for any protected pointer to become `Disabled`, since `Disabled` means that the pointer is not even readable anymore.

-This aligns with the `noalias` requirements in that it prevents foreign writes (foreign writes are what cause pointers to become `Disabled`) to locations that have been read from.
+This aligns with the `noalias` requirements in that it prevents foreign writes (foreign writes are what cause pointers to become `Disabled`) to locations that have been read from, and it additionally allows using the `dereferenceable` attribute on reference function arguments.

 ### Child writes are incompatible with foreign reads